surifirstpin/biplus_documentation/DatabaseConnection.md

 ## SSH
-In case if you are connecting BiPlus to your database without using SSH tunnel, please proceed on to Database Configuration.
+In case if you are connecting BiPlus to your database without using SSH tunnel,you can go ahead with Database Configuration In

-If you’re connecting with a tunnel server, which is the same as your database host, you should provide the following information to your Looker analyst:

 IP address or DNS name of the database server
 SSH port of the database server